c1270/models/official/nlp/modeling/layers/README.md

 *   [MultiHeadRelativeAttention](relative_attention.py) implements a variant
-    of multi-head attention with support for relative position encodings as described in ["Transformer-XL: Attentive Language Models Beyond a Fixed-Length Context"](https://arxiv.org/abs/1901.02860).
+    of multi-head attention with support for relative position encodings as described in ["Transformer-XL: Attentive Language pre-trained_Models Beyond a Fixed-Length Context"](https://arxiv.org/abs/1901.02860).
 This also has
     extended support for segment-based attention, a re-parameterization introduced in ["XLNet: Generalized Autoregressive Pretraining for Language